-Revisions were made based on input from the Village staff and Trustees and a formal presentation of the final document was made at a public meeting of the Village Trustees on INSERT DATE which was reflected in the agenda INSERT LINK for the meeting and at the same time the document was posted for public view on the Village website on the Green Committee page.
-INSERT LINK Comments from the public were encouraged at this meeting.
+Revisions were made based on input from the Village staff and Trustees and a formal presentation of the final document was made at a public meeting of the Village Trustees on October 16, 2023 (752979746.pdf (ecode360.com))

-The Trustees discussed the report and endorsed a 30 day public comment period before final adoption.
-These comments were reviewed by the Village Administrator and Trustees and considered in the final version of the plan.
+The Trustees discussed the report and endorsed an additional 30-day public comment period before final consideration.
+These comments were reviewed by the Village Administrator and Trustees and addressed in the final version of the plan.

-During the public comment period INSERT # social media posts were disseminated, the document was presented at the monthly Green Committee meeting, the Mayor expressed her support via a letter in the official Village newsletter and in the Bronxville Bulletin, and an article appeared on INSERT DATE in My Hometown Bronxville about the development and importance of climate action planning for the Village.
+During the public comment period between August and November 2023 a social media post was disseminated (Instagram @bxvgreencommittee), the document was presented at the monthly Green Committee meeting, it was announced in the Village newsletters (October 2023 Newsletter (canva.com); November 2023 Newsletter (canva.com), and an article appeared in My Hometown Bronxville about the development and importance of climate action planning for the Village.
+MyHometownBronxville.com - Public Meeting on Climate Action Plan for Bronxville on October 16